cloudify-cosmo/docs.getcloudify.org/content/cli/orch_cli/blueprints.md

                                <key> is not null. <value> can be a single string or a
                                list of strings of the form [<value1>,<value2>,...].
                                Any comma and colon in <value> must be escaped with `\`.
-                               The labels' filter rules will be saved in lower case
+                               The labels' keys specified in the filter rules will be saved in lower case.

 * `-ar, --attrs-rule TEXT`     A blueprint attributes' filter rule.
 Attributes' filter rules must be one of:  <key>=<value>, <key>!=<value>,